jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--fourier-periods 12,4,3`

 **Technical details**: Fourier terms use sine and cosine functions to model cyclical patterns.
 They offer a flexible way to model seasonality without requiring dummy variables for each time period.
-The transformation converts a time index into smooth cyclical features.
+The implementation automatically determines if the data already contains specific seasonal encodings (like quarter dummies) and adjusts the Fourier terms accordingly to avoid redundancy.
+When quarterly dummies are detected, the pipeline will only generate Fourier terms for non-quarterly seasonal patterns.

 ### `--fourier-harmonics`
 Controls the complexity of seasonal patterns modeled by Fourier terms.
 Higher values capture more complex seasonal patterns but increase the risk of overfitting.